crosscode-nl/influxdblptool/README.md

   not explicitly documented.
 This library defines only one exception influxdb::validation_exception.
 It's thrown when invalid input is given at any point.
 This library tries to validate input as early as possible.

-## Goals of creating this library
+## Goals of and reasons for creating this library

-* Improve C++ knowledge with more recent C++17 standards.
+* Refresh and update my C++ knowledge with more recent C++17 standards.
-* I needed this library for another project.
+* I need this library for another project.
-* Try TDD development and SOLID principles using templates.
+* Try out TDD development and SOLID principles using templates.
+* Try out different unit test frameworks.

 ## Examples